+Note:

-Note: The application name, "SAS Portal," which appears in the banner of the portal Web application, is not part of the theme.
+- The application name, "SAS Portal," which appears in the banner of the portal Web application, is not part of the theme.
 However, you can change it.
-For details, see Changing the Application Name.
+For details, see Changing the Application Name. - You cannot change the application name "SAS Information Delivery Portal," which appears in the title bar of the browser window.